-Fall 2019 is the right time to expand our toolkits to learn new ways to support the needs of gifted and talented learners.
-Of course, teachers earning their endorsements in gifted education have registered as distance learners and enrolled for credits this fall (courses with no instructor listed are facilitated by Dr. Laurie Croft):
+Fall 2020 offers three-semester hour courses that both non-degree-seeking students (such as those earning their endorsements in gifted education or interested parents) and degree-seeking students, include as part of their fall learning.
+Teachers earning their endorsements in gifted education have registered as distance learners and enrolled for credits this fall (courses with no instructor listed are facilitated by Dr. Laurie Croft):

 - Psychology of Giftedness (PSQF:4120:0EXW), offered over Fall semester.
 (Dr. Toni Szymanski)

-- The Introduction to Educating Gifted Students (RCE/EDTL:4137:0EXW and 0EXU) has two sections for the first time.
-Offered in an accelerated format over the first eight weeks of the semester, the class has more students than ever before.
+- The Introduction to Educating Gifted Students (RCE/EDTL:4137:0EXW and 0EXV) has two sections for the first time.
+Offered in an accelerated format over the first eight weeks of the semester, the class has enough students for two sections.
 (Drs.
 Laurie Croft and Kim Chandler)

-- Conceptions of Talent Development (EDTL:4067:0EXW), offered in the second eight weeks of the semester.
+- Conceptions of Talent Development (EDTL:4067:0EXW), offered in the second eight weeks of the semester, from October 19 – December 18.

-Several one-semester-hour classes, offered in the workshop format, are available this fall.
-These classes have no additional technology fees and focus over three weeks on one topic:
+We also have one-semester-hour classes, offered in the workshop format, available this fall.
+These classes have no additional technology fees and focus over three weeks on one topic.
+The credit correlated with the NAGC convention can be taken for either one or two semester hours—your choice—and will be based on participation in the fully online convention (the 67th annual convention is completely “re-imagined”!).

-- One or two semester hours are also available for those who have the opportunity to attend the National Association for Gifted Children (NAGC) Convention in Albuquerque, NM, November 7-10.
-(PSQF:5194:0WKA Continuing Education Individual Study: Leadership in Gifted Education NAGC 2019).
+- One or two semester hours are also available for those who take the opportunity to attend the virtual NAGC convention in November.
+(PSQF:5194:0WKA Continuing Education Individual Study: Leadership in Gifted Education NAGC 2020).
+The convention costs less than ever, provides HUNDREDS of on-demand sessions, and those enrolling for credit get an automatic 50% tuition scholarship from the Belin-Blank Center.

 The practicum experience required for the Talented and Gifted Endorsement is available every semester.